You are here

 The policy prior to the 15 December 2016 was to reduce a person’s incapacity payment by the full (pre-settlement) amount of any Commonwealth-funded superannuation benefit that is derived from the ADF employment that gave rise to the incapacity.

-The policy from the 15 December 2016 is that a person’s incapacity payment can only be reduced by the Commonwealth-funded superannuation amount the person actually receives.
+A person's incapacity payment can only be reduced by the Commonwealth-funded superannuation amount the person actually receives.
 Following a family law settlement only the reduced (post-settlement) amount of their Commonwealth-funded superannuation benefit (derived from the ADF employment that gave rise to the incapacity) can be included in calculations.
 The amount the person receives is as advised by the CSC.
+Any amount of superannuation paid to the spouse is no longer included in calculations.

 This policy is applicable to all incapacity payment calculations from the 15 December 2016.
 Delegates are not expected to seek out and correct calculations where the pre-settlement superannuation amount has been held but should correct these calculations (from the 15 December 2016) as they are identified i.e. during the regular review process.